 Two rather novel features of our analysis may deserve further clarifications.
 The first novel features is the capability maximin rule which is meant to give substance to our conception of equitable provision of decent living standard.
-Instead of using Rawls's own formulation of the difference principle articulated in terms of what he christened the social primary goods, we are identifying the least advantage individual by means of what Sen (1980, 1985) christened capabilities, which are meant to capture the freedom individuals can enjoy in pursuit of their own lives they have reasons to choose.
+Instead of using Rawls's own formulation of the difference principle articulated in terms of what he christened the social primary goods, or its social choice theoretic formulation in terms of interpersonally level comparable utilities along the line of Sen (1970, Chapter $6^$ ; 1997), we are identifying the least advantaged individual by means of what Sen (1980, 1985) christened capabilities, which are meant to capture the freedom individuals can enjoy in pursuit of their own lives they have reasons to choose.
 The gist of this approach is to shift the focus of our attention from the subjective happiness or satisfaction enjoyed by individuals to the objective opportunities in the functioning space to which individuals can rightfully access.
-The second novel feature is the use we make of the extended social ordering function which associates a social ordering over the pairs of feasible resource allocations and allocation rules as game forms with each economic environment.
-It is this analytical device that enables us to treat a procedural moral principle requiring individual autonomy, a welfaristic moral principle requiring the Pareto efficiency of social outcomes, and a non-welfaristic but consequential moral principle in the form of capability maximin rules simultaneously within a unified framework.
+Note that the game form articulation of capability maximin allocation rule is useful, if not indispensable, in clarifying the role of strategic interactions among individuals in the social determination of individual opportunities in pursuit of their objective well-being.
+The second novel feature is the use we make of the extended social ordering function which associates a social ordering over the pairs of feasible resource allocations and allocation rules as game forms with each economic environment, capitalizing on the pioneering work by Prasanta Pattanaik and Kotaro Suzumura (1994; 1996).
+It is this analytical device that enables us to treat a procedural principle requiring individual autonomy, a welfaristic principle requiring the Pareto efficiency of social outcomes, and a non-welfaristic but consequential principle in the form of capability maximin rules simultaneously within a unified framework.
 It is also this analytical device which allows us to talk sensibly about rationality and uniform rationality of allocation rules as game forms.